LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

             init();
 ```

-# Three different methods to blink LEDs
+# Three different methods to make LEDs blink
-Now we are ready to start alternatevly blink red and green LEDs
+Now we are ready to start alternatingly blink red and green LEDs
 while(true) tells to code, that "run forewer everything which inside of me".

 # #1 Method to blink LEDs, using IF-ELSE statement